-- 1. Final weighted results, Wave 19 of the Office for National Statistics' (ONS') Business Impact of Coronavirus (COVID-19) Survey (BICS); businesses not permanently stopped trading. - For presentational purposes, understand categories and do not understand categories have been combined. - 3.
+- 1. Final weighted results, Wave 20 of the Office for National Statistics' (ONS') Business Impact of Coronavirus (COVID-19) Survey (BICS); businesses not permanently stopped trading. - 2.
+For presentational purposes, understand categories and do not understand categories have been combined. - 3.
 Industries may not sum to 100% because of rounding and percentages less than 1% being removed for disclosure purposes. - 4.
-Mining and quarrying has been removed for disclosure purposes, but its total is included in "All industries". - 5.
-Water supply, sewerage, waste management and remediation activities has been removed for presentational purposes, but its total is included in "All industries".
+Mining and quarrying has been removed for disclosure purposes, but its total is included in all industries.

-- 24% understand how the new immigration system will affect their business - 44% neither understand nor do not understand - 14% do not understand how the new immigration system will affect their businesses - 18% would prefer not to say
+- 25% understand how the new immigration system will affect their business - 43% neither understand nor do not understand - 14% do not understand how the new immigration system will affect their businesses - 18% would prefer not to say